ArgKG/2021/index.md

 ## Tentative Schedule

-ArgKG workshop will be held virtually on October 7th from XXXX - XXXX in Pacific Time (UTC-7).
+The First ArgKG workshop will be held virtually on October 7, 2021 from XXXX - XXXX in Pacific Time (UTC-7).

 <!--
 <div id="schedule">